• Skip to primary navigation

 ★★★★★ If you have made this flourless chocolate layer cake, I would love to hear about it in the comments below and be sure to rate the recipe!

-A slice of Chocolate Cream cake with strawberries on a white plate.
+A slice of layered Chocolate Cake with ricotta cheese filling with strawberries on a white plate.

 Print Save RecipeSaved!
 Pin Rate